Richego88/MyMoviz-Frontend/README.md

 - **Liked Movies Popover:** The popover displays all liked movies, with the ability to remove movies by clicking a delete button (X).
 - **Deployment:** Deployed on Vercel with back-end API integration.

+## Live Demo

+Check out the live demo of the app at [https://my-moviz-frontend-tan.vercel.app/](https://my-moviz-frontend-tan.vercel.app/).

 ## Technologies Used

 - **Frontend:**